-Number of seeds per pod
+Number of Seeds per Pod

 After counting the pods from each of the five randomly selected non-border plants, the grains were separated from the pods to obtain the number of seeds per plant.
 For each plant, the number of grains per pod was calculated by dividing the total number of grains per plant by the number of pods per plant.
-The average of five plants was taken as the number of kernels per pod.
+The average of five plants was used as the number of grains per pod.

-Biomass and grain yields
+Biomass and Grain Yields